Mrscan20/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 0 : script that Create a script that creates an alias with Name: ls Value: rm * Task 1 : script that
+Task 0 : script that Create a script that creates an alias with Name: ls Value: rm * Task 1 : script that prints hello user, where user is the current Linux user.
 Task 2 : script that
 Task 3 : script that
 Task 4 : script that